 The Academy Honors Committee encourages all Academy members to identify those colleagues they believe have made significant contributions to the audiology profession.
 If you know someone who should be recognized for his or her efforts, please take the time to submit a nomination packet to the committee for review.
-We will begin accepting nominations for 2015 in July 2014.
+We will begin accepting nominations for 2015 on June 17, 2014.

 SELECTION OF HONOREES